Githubnath/Personal-management-system/README.md

 <h3>Contributing</h3>
 <p>
         <i>I would be happy to receive your help and participation with enhancing the solutions and code contained here.
-Please visit the "[guidelines for contributing]", "(https://github.com/Githubnath/personal_information_management_system./blob/main/CONTRIBUTING.md
-)"  for some tips on getting started.</i>
+Please visit the [guidelines for contributing](CONTRIBUTING.md)  for some tips on getting started.</i>
 </p>
 <hr>